docker-mailserver/docker-mailserver/docs/content/config/account-management/overview.md

     !!! tip "Verify alias resolves correctly"

         You can run `postmap -q <alias> <table>` in the container to verify an alias resolves to the expected target.
-If the target is also an alias, the command will not expand that to resolve the actual recipient(s).
+If the target is also an alias, the command will not expand that alias to resolve the actual recipient(s).

         For the `FILE` provisioner, an example would be: `postmap -q alias1@example.com /etc/postfix/virtual`.
 For the `LDAP` provisioner you'd need to adjust the table path.